DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Install-Node.js-via-Package-Manager-*(Recommended)*.md

 SOMETHING in this case is `@reboot $(which cncjs) >>$HOME/cncjs.log 2>&1` .  `@reboot` is the crontab time specification for "run the following command once every time the computer reboots".  `$(which cncjs)` means "find where the cncjs executable command is located and insert the full pathname in place of the `$(which cncjs)`.  `>>$HOME/cncjs.log` means "append any normal (non-error) output of the command to the file cncjs.log in the user's home directory".  `2>&1` means "also send error output to the same place that normal output is going".

 If you need to add arguments to the cncjs command, for example to set up mounts for pendants, the extra arguments go between the `$(which cncjs)` and the `>>$HOME/cncjs.log`.
-For example, if you want to use the cncjs-shopfloor-tablet UI, you could say:
+For example, if you want to use the cncjs-shopfloor-tablet UI, you could enter the following instead of the previous:

 ```
 (crontab -l | grep -v cncjs; echo "@reboot $(which cncjs) -m /tablet:$HOME/cncjs-shopfloor-tablet/src >>$HOME/cncjs.log 2>&1") | crontab -
 ```

-If you want to turn off auto-start, you can do this:
+If you want to turn off auto-start, you can enter this at the terminal prompt:

 ```
 crontab -l | grep -v cncjs | crontab -
 ```

 and to turn it back on you can repeat the earlier recipe.
-Alternatively you can use `crontab -e` with a text editor to manually edit the file and delete or comment-out (with #) the `@reboot ...` line.
+Alternatively you can enter `crontab -e` and then use the text editor that pops up to manually edit the file and delete or comment-out (with #) the `@reboot ...` line.

 ### Autostarting the browser